-I commend you on the choice you have made and wish you a rewarding and successful career.
+I commend you on your decision to join the Texas Tech family, and wish you a rewarding and successful future.

 Kent Hance, Chancellor Texas Tech University System

 Welcome to Texas Tech University Health Sciences Center where we trust you'll discover an exciting, vibrant, growing university established on a rich foundation of serving the people of West Texas.
 I congratulate you on selecting a profession in which you will dedicate yourself to improving the lives of others.